Shellfish Program Fees Rule Revision

 What's Happening

 The Department of Health (Department) initially proposed to increase shellfish fees in early 2023.
-They withdrew the proposal in late 2023 because the 2024 Legislature passed a budget proviso that gave the Department funding to contract with an independent third-party consultant to study the commercial shellfish regulatory program and make recommendations on fees.
+The Department withdrew the proposal in late 2023 because the 2024 Legislature passed a budget proviso that gave the Department funding to contract with an independent third-party consultant to study the commercial shellfish regulatory program and make recommendations on fees.
 The budget proviso prohibited the Department from increasing commercial shellfish fees during fiscal year 2025.

 Get Involved